xBrite/flyingcloud/examples/flask-web-app/DEMO.md

 # Demo steps

-* Demo the web app
+* Demo the web app (you will need to add `--no-use-docker-machine` if you are using the Docker Mac beta.)
     * `flyingcloud --run app`
 * use web browser to go to http://localhost:8080
 * Run tests with `flyingcloud --run testrunner`